datacoves/docs/docs/how-tos/airflow/run-adf-pipeline.md

 -  You will need to set up a [Microsoft Entra Application](https://learn.microsoft.com/en-us/entra/identity-platform/howto-create-service-principal-portal).
 -  Assign the `Data Factory Contributor` role to your Microsoft Entra Application.
 You can do this by heading into Resource Groups and then following [these instructions](https://learn.microsoft.com/en-us/entra/identity-platform/howto-create-service-principal-portal#assign-a-role-to-the-application).
--  Collect the following from your ADF account:
+-  Collect the following values from your ADF account, more information on where to find these items in the next section:
    -  `DATA_FACTORY_NAME`
    -  `RESOURCE_GROUP_NAME`
    -  `SUBSCRIPTION_ID`